ROS2WASM: Bringing the Robot Operating System to the Web

 ROS 2 has made significant strides by enabling native installations on major platforms, including Ubuntu, Windows, and macOS.
 The RoboStack effort has further extended ROS 2’s reach by allowing installations within \codefont{conda} environments~\cite{fischer2021robostack}.
 Nevertheless, variations in package versions across platforms can complicate the replication of workspaces, posing challenges for both educational and research applications~\cite{cervera2018try}.

 Replicating workspaces is particularly beneficial in scenarios such as teaching robotics courses~\cite{kohut2023teaching} and reproducing research papers~\cite{cervera2023run}.
 Instructors often struggle to provide students with the necessary tools, resorting to maintaining a computer lab or providing instructions for workplace replication.
-However, students’ diverse computing environments can lead to inconsistencies in how ROS packages function.
-ROS2WASM mitigates these issues by enabling students to run complex robotics simulations directly in their browsers, eliminating the need for local setup or reliance on university servers (Figure~\ref{fig:jupyterlite}).
+However, students’ diverse computing environments can lead to inconsistencies in how ROS packages function due to differences in operating systems, library versions, and system configurations.
+ROS2WASM mitigates these issues by providing a standardized execution environment within the browser itself.
+By compiling ROS 2 to WebAssembly, students can interact with identical software configurations regardless of their hardware or operating system, running ROS 2 directly in their browsers (e.g., Chrome, Firefox, Safari, Edge).
+ROS2WASM thus eliminates any local setup or reliance on university servers (Figure~\ref{fig:jupyterlite}).

 In research, reproducibility faces similar obstacles.
-Traditional environments are often rigid and difficult to adapt, wand version compatibility issues can impede reproducibility efforts.
+Traditional environments are often rigid and difficult to adapt, and version compatibility issues can impede reproducibility efforts.
 While Docker containers provide a potential solution, installing Docker and managing containers can be daunting and time-consuming for many aspiring roboticists~\cite{cervera2019roslab,white2017ros}.

 We propose a solution based on WebAssembly (WASM)~\cite{haas2017bringing,wang2021empowering}, a low-level bytecode format designed to run efficiently in web browsers.
-WASM is fast, secure, and portable, making it an ideal choice for running high-performance applications in the browser.
-It is well-sandboxed and supported by all major browsers, making it a universal target for web applications.
+WASM is fast, secure, portable, and well-sandboxed across all major browsers, making it ideal for high-performance web applications.

-Instead of relying on Docker images, we package ROS 2 workspaces for web browsers, enabling easy distribution via simple links.
+Instead of relying on Docker images, we package \mbox{ROS 2} workspaces for web browsers, enabling easy distribution via simple links.
 These browser-based environments can run on any operating system and processor architecture, from smartphones to high-end desktops.
 By cross-compiling ROS packages to WebAssembly, ROS2WASM runs ROS nodes directly in the browser and facilitates communication between them.
 Unlike other ROS tools that depend on an existing ROS system or server connection, ROS2WASM creates a fully isolated, sandboxed environment within the browser.